guomy0611/annotation-as-search/annotation-helper-client/gui/README.md

 Each edge of the tree has one of the following colours:
   * Black: All trees on the server contain this edge.
   * Red: An edge exists in the tree, but there are other trees on the server that do not have this edge
-  * Green: The edge is `fixed`.
+  * Green: The edge is fixed.
 One of the answers you have given confirmed the existence of this edge.

 The annotation process ends when you click on `abort` or when there is only one tree left.